jessepav/lacygoill-wiki-backup/vim/debug.md

 Alternatively, you can try to `:vimgrep` your config files.

-##
 ## I'm trying to profile a script, but nothing is written in the profile file.
 Why?

-The script must be sourced *after* `:prof`.
+The script must be sourced *after* `:profile`.
-So, pay attention to the relative order  in which you execute `:prof` and source your script.
+So, pay  attention to  the relative  order in which  you execute  `:profile` and source your script.

     " ✘
-    :ru! autoload/search.vim
+    :runtime! autoload/search.vim
-    :prof  start /tmp/profile.log
+    :profile  start /tmp/profile.log
-    :prof! file */autoload/search.vim
+    :profile! file */autoload/search.vim

     " ✔
-    :prof  start /tmp/profile.log
+    :profile  start /tmp/profile.log
-    :prof! file */autoload/search.vim
+    :profile! file */autoload/search.vim
-    :ru! autoload/search.vim
+    :runtime! autoload/search.vim

 ---

     # ✘
-    $ vim -c 'prof  start /tmp/profile.log' \
+    $ vim -c 'profile  start /tmp/profile.log' \
-          -c 'prof! file  */statusline.vim' \
+          -c 'profile! file  */statusline.vim' \
-          -cq
+          -cquit

     # ✔
-    $ vim --cmd 'prof  start /tmp/profile.log' \
+    $ vim --cmd 'profile  start /tmp/profile.log' \
-          --cmd 'prof! file  */statusline.vim' \
+          --cmd 'profile! file  */statusline.vim' \
-          -cq
+          -cquit

-If you use `-c` to execute `:prof`, it will be executed *after* the interface of your plugins has been sourced, and thus the profiling won't work.
+If you use `-c` to execute `:profile`, it will be executed *after* the interface of your plugins has been sourced, and thus the profiling won't work.

-## Why is `:prof start {fname}` dangerous?
+## Why is `:profile start {fname}` dangerous?

 If `{fname}` already exists, it will be silently overwritten.
 Make sure  to not  mix the name  of the file  where you  want the output  of the profiling to be written, with the name of the script you want to profile:

     ✘
-    :prof start script.vim
+    :profile start script.vim
-    :prof file foo
+    :profile file foo

     ✔
-    :prof start foo
+    :profile start foo
-    :prof file script.vim
+    :profile file script.vim

-## I've executed `:4verb grep! pat .`, but I can't see the exact shell command which was invoked by Vim!
+## I've executed `:4 verbose grep! pat .`, but I can't see the exact shell command which was invoked by Vim!

 In this case,  the output of the  shell command is temporarily  displayed in the terminal, not in a Vim buffer.
 And if it's long, you may need to scroll back (tmux copy-mode), to see the exact shell command which was executed at the beginning.

-## I've executed `:4verb cexpr system('grep -RHIins pat *')`, and I have the same issue!
+## I've executed `:4 verbose cexpr system('grep -RHIins pat *')`, and I have the same issue!

 Press `j` then `k`.